kokkos/kokkos/doc/TuningDesign.md

 bar();
 ```

 They should know in `bar` that it is no longer safe to push the button.
-Similarly, if the have provided tuning values to contextId(0), when contextId(0) ends, that is when they take measurements related to those tuning values and learn things.
-For many tools, the first time they see a value associated with a contextId, they'll do a starting measurement, and at endContext they'll stop that measurement.
+Similarly, if tools have provided tuning values to contextId(0), when contextId(0) ends, that is when the tool takes measurements related to those tuning values and learns things. *For many tools, the first time they see a value associated with a contextId, they'll do a starting measurement, and at endContext they'll stop that measurement*.

 The ugliest divergence from design is in the semantics.
 We would absolutely love to tell users the valid values for a given tuning parameter at variable declaration time.
 We hate the idea of telling them the valid values on each request for the value of that parameter.
 Unfortunately the universe is cruel: things can happen outside of Kokkos that make the valid values of a tuning parameter change on each request.
 Just taking the example of block size